-The percentage of eligible/taxonomy-aligned economic activities in terms of total turnover was calculated as the portion of net turnover from products and services associated with eligible and taxonomy-aligned economic activities (numerator) divided by the total net turnover reported in the Annual Financial Report (denominator).

-For more details on our accounting policies regarding consolidated net sales, see the chapter 'Summary of Accounting Policies' in the 2022 Annual Report.
+The percentage of Taxonomy-eligible economic activities in terms of total turnover was calculated as the portion of net turnover from products and services associated with and Taxonomy-eligible economic activities (numerator) divided by the total net turnover reported in the Annual Financial Report (denominator).
+For more details on our accounting policies regarding consolidated net sales, see the chapter 'Summary of Accounting Policies' in the 2023 Annual Report.
 The accounting items for this indicator were taken from Rai Way's Annual Financial Report.